modern pergola with colourful cushions providing stylish garden shade in summer, featuring rattan furniture on a raised deck in a UK garden

 image credit: Retractable Awning

-3) Modern Shade Sails for a Clean Look
+3. Modern Shade Sails

 Modern garden shade sail providing summer shade over an outdoor dining area with black posts and a raised deck in a landscaped UK garden